dtpeters/gheap-jemalloc/README.md

 Where X.Y.Z is the version you'd like supported. and `Linux standalone` is the OS flavor.
 Right now though, only the linux standalone versions are considered.
 But Windows, FreeBSD and MacOS support might be added in the future.

+For feature requests, open an issue of the format

+`[Feature request] Brief text describing the feature`

+For bugs:

+`[Bug] Brief bug description`

+Try to provide as much information as you can gather in your bug and feature descriptions.

 # License